GustavoAnjos2005/GustavoAnjos2005/README.md

 <p>
   Hello 👋, I'm Gustavo!
 A passionate programming student from Brazil.

-  - 🌱 I'm currently studying Software Analysis and Development at Faculdade Carlos Drummond de Andrade (FCDA).
+  - 🌱 I'm currently studying Programming Logic, Web Developer, Operating System and Computing Mathematics at Faculdade Carlos Drummond de Andrade (FCDA).

-  - 🔭 Looking for my first professional opportunity in the IT field!
+  - 🔭 Looking for my first professional opportunity in the I.T field!
 </p>

 <p>👨‍💻 More About Me

-  - 💬 In college, I am currently studying Object-Oriented Programming, Web and Mobile Development, Introduction to Big Data, and Business Intelligence.
+  - 💬 I'm 19 years old and have been studying IT since I was 16, constantly working to improve my skills.
+I'm currently focused on Development and Data fields.

-  - ⚡ I love solving problems and building systems and programs using technology.
-I'm eager to learn new things every day! ❤️😄
+  - 🏠 I'm a homebody who enjoys watching movies/series, playing video games (pretty nerdy hahaha), weight training, listening to music, and spending time with loved ones ❤️😄!
 </p>

 ---